Aashishsharma/Learnings/RDBMS/RDBMS.md

 #### 2. View

-1. Views are virtual tables that are defined by a query and stored permanently in the database.
+1. Views are virtual tables that are defined by a query and stored (**note the result that view returns is not stored, only view schema is stored**) permanently in the database.
 2. Views can be queried, updated, and deleted just like tables, but the underlying data is not stored separately from the tables it references
 3. Views are useful for enforcing security policies